 The Ph.D. program to which the combined student first applied is entirely responsible for his or her stipend and tuition.
-Students in the combined program who receive their stipends through Anthropology are guaranteed five years of funding from the GSAS.
-This includes two years of funding while they take courses, two years while they teach, and one year during which they receive a stipend while writing.
-All such students are potentially eligible for a sixth year of funding; to be eligible, they must meet the requirements of the GSAS sixth-year funding policy.
-Students who receive their stipend from YSE are guaranteed six years of support, with the sixth year contingent on the afore-mentioned service as a TF.
+Students in the combined program who receive their stipends through Anthropology are guaranteed the GSAS funding package (section 3.7) Students who receive their stipend from YSE are guaranteed six years of support, with the sixth year contingent on the service as a TF.